Puedo prometer y prometo: Background

 Caudillo Francisco Franco died on November 20, 1975.
 Two days later, Juan Carlos I was proclaimed King of Spain at the Palacio de las Cortes palace in accordance with the provisions of the Spanish law of succession referendum, 1947.
-The first government under King Juan Carlos I kingdom was headed by Carlos Arias Navarro and failed in the attempt to transform Spain into a democracy, getting overwhelmed by the many demonstrations against it.
-So, in July 1976, Adolfo Suárez was appointed Prime Minister by the King.
-Despite not having initially public support, Suárez managed to unite all democratic forces to develop a process of reform that allowed turning the Spanish State into a Western democracy.
+The first government under King Juan Carlos I kingdom was headed by Carlos Arias Navarro who had been appointed under Franco and soon lost the support of the King, getting overwhelmed by the many demonstrations against it – and seen as a conservative force opposed to true reforms.
+So, in July 1976, Adolfo Suárez was appointed prime minister by the King.
+Despite not initially having public support, Suárez managed to unite all democratic forces to develop a process of reform that allowed turning the Spanish State into a Western democracy.
 With that in mind it was enacted the Political Reform Act of 1977, the last of the Fundamental Laws of the Realm which had gone ahead through concessions made by the Government of Suárez and supported by the President of the Cortes Españolas, Torcuato Fernández-Miranda, which had been approved in the Spanish political reform referendum, 1976, the project received the approval of 94.1% of voters.

-The Government, in agreement with the provisions of Royal Decree-Law 20/1977 of March 18 called for elections by universal suffrage for a new bicameral Parliament, to be held on June 15, 1977.
+The Government, in agreement with the provisions of Royal Decree-Law 20/1977 of March 18, called for elections by universal suffrage for a new bicameral Parliament, to be held on June 15, 1977.
 In turn, they ensured that these elections were fully democratic and counted with the presence of the left through measures such as the legalization of the Communist Party of Spain, the dissolution of the Movimiento Nacional or extension of the amnesty.